Abdulrahmanbanat/Sales-Recording-System/README.md

-# Sales Recording System (C++) 🚀
+# Sales Recording System (C++)

-A console-based Sales Recording and Management System built in C++ as part of a course graduation project.
+A console-based Sales Recording and Management System built in C++.
 The system supports both admin and employee functionalities and aims to help companies track their sales records and employee activities efficiently.

-## 📌 Features
+##  Features

 ### Admin Panel:
 - Login with username/password (3 attempts max)